nicholas9698/Allosteric-site/README.md

 python -u pretrain_ResidueRoberta.py
 ```

-When an error occurs, the `resume_pretraining.py` can be executed to continue pre-training.
+When an error occurs, the `resume_pretraining.py` can be executed to continue the pre-training.
 ```
 python -u pretrain_ResidueRoberta.py
 ```